DanBrink91/SimpleHTTP/README.md

 SimpleHTTP
 ==========

-Messing around with a simple HTTP implementation in C
+Messing around with a simple HTTP implementation in C, Ubuntu 13.04.